suhas-bvp/session5/readme.md

 Fully connected layers: (input features + 1) ) × output features

+BatchNorm2d: These layers have two learnable parameters per output channel: one for a scaling factor (γ) and one for a shifting factor (β).
+The total parameters are 2 times the number of output channels (C out).

 -> The +1 accounts for the bias term.

 ## Model Output